Table of Contents

 Creates a QR code representing the specified binary data using the specified error correction level.

-public static QrCode EncodeBinary(byte[] data, QrCode.Ecc ecl)
+public static QrCode EncodeBinary(byte[] data, QrCode.Ecc ecl, bool omitEci = false)

 Parameters